 People rapidly understand that they must use surfboards that fit them in order to surf, but they frequently need to be advised of the requirement to buy one or more pairs of fins that fit them as well.
 Surf fins can greatly affect the entire surfing experience.
 But how to choose surfboard fins that suit me?
-Find the essential features and characteristics that constitute a quality surfboard fin below.
+Find the essential features and characteristics that constitute a surfboard fin below.

 Important elements to consider when choosing surfboard fins: